-Online MBA Programs in Information Technology
+Online MBA in Information Technology

 The US Department of Labor projects that employment opportunities in information technology will continue to increase as companies move toward digital platforms.
 IT managers and specialists will continue to be in demand to materialize business and technological goals.
 The Department of Labor predicts that employment growth in this field will rise as businesses seek solutions to and protection against cyber threats.
 As cloud computing expands, organizations may shift away from in-house IT departments toward outside establishments focused on computer systems design, hosting, data processing, and related services.

 An accredited MBA program in information technology online1 can help give you a distinct advantage as you pursue work in the burgeoning field of IT.
-If you’re wondering where to begin your search for an online MBA in information technology program, this page offers you tips and resources to assist you on your way.
+If you’re wondering where to begin your search for an online MBA in an information technology program, this page offers you tips and resources to assist you on your way.

-What is an MBA in Information Technology?
+What is an Online MBA in Information Technology Management?

 In the past, IT managers focused almost exclusively on computer systems and services.
-Now, current and aspiring leaders need to understand how their technology interrelates with a company’s overarching business vision.
+Current and aspiring leaders need to understand how their technology interrelates with a company’s overarching business vision.
 MBA degrees are designed to help computer-oriented professionals learn about this relationship while raising their employability and income potential.
 Scott Scheible of Carnegie Mellon University’s Tepper School of Business suggests that IT leaders “need to understand the business and financial implications of their organization’s technical decisions and overall strategy [and they] need the kinds of communication and interpersonal skills associated with building and leading diverse, cross-functional teams.”
 Scheible maintains that an MBA in information technology can help people obtain these skills2.